-The flow to South Australia is currently 22, 000 ML/day and is expected to reduce to approximately 20,000 ML/day for a week or two (to enable works to be undertaken at Lock 4).
-The flow will then increase to approximately 25,000 ML/day in early March 2012.
+The flow to South Australia is currently 20,000 ML/day and is expected to increase to around 25,000 ML/day when maintenance work at the Chowilla coffer dam and Lock 4 has been completed.
 This is a forecast only and remains subject to weather conditions, flow upstream and operational factors at key storages such as Menindee Lakes.

 A large proportion of the flood flow generated in the Condamine/Balonne River system has crossed the border into NSW.
-Flows generated in NSW peaked at Brewarrina at around 10m on 23 February 2012 and the peak at Bourke is expected to be near 13.8m around 1 March 2012 resulting in major flooding in that area.
-The flow at Bourke is currently 52,000 ML/day and is expected to peak at approximately 250,000 ML/day.
-The peak will be substantially reduced by the time it reaches Wilcannia in late March 2012.
+The peak river level at Bourke (NSW) is expected to be near 13.8m with a peak flow of approximately 242,000 ML/day in early March 2012.
+This will result in major flooding in that area.
+The peak flow will be substantially reduced by the time it reaches Wilcannia in late March 2012.
+Bourke and Wilcannia are upstream of the Menindee Lakes.

-The NSW Office of Water is currently releasing approximately 35,000 ML/day to make additional airspace in Menindee Lakes, which currently holds 1,615 GL (93 percent capacity).
-The release strategy aims to make approximately 500 GL of airspace to mitigate the peak and the lakes will be surcharged to 2,015 GL (116 percent capacity).
+The NSW Office of Water is presently releasing approximately 35,000 ML/day to make additional airspace in Menindee Lakes, which currently holds 1,549 GL (89 percent capacity).
+The release strategy aims to make approximately 500 GL of airspace to mitigate the peak and then the Menindee Lakes will be surcharged to 2,015 GL (116 percent capacity).

 The flow along the Barwon-Darling River System does not present a risk of flooding in South Australia based on current estimates and upstream operations.
 Overbank flows only begin to occur when the flow to South Australia increases to more than 40,000 ML/day.
 The current outlook is for a flow of under 30,000 ML/day based on the current flows in transit and the operation of Lake Victoria.
-A flow of 60,000-100,000 ML/day is required to begin flooding shack areas and the floodplain in South Australia.
+A flow of 60,000-100,000 ML/day is required to begin flooding shack areas and the floodplains in South Australia.
 This would result in a high flow warning being issued for the River Murray.